Sleep to Dream: Music video

-The music video of the song was French director Stéphane Sednaoui and was released in May 1997.
+The music video was directed by French director Stéphane Sednaoui and was released in February 1997.
 It features Apple singing in different rooms in an apartment, all the while suffering from insomnia.

-1997 MTV Video Music Awards acceptance speech
+1997 MTV Video Music Awards acceptance speech controversy

 Apple won the MTV Video Music Award for Best New Artist in a Video for the video at the 1997 MTV Video Music Awards on September 4, 1997, where she was presented by Elton John.
 During her acceptance speech, Apple was quoted saying:

 "I didn't prepare a speech and I'm sorry.
 But I'm glad that I didn't, because I'm not going to do this like everybody else does it.
 'Cause everybody that I should be thanking, I'm really sorry, but I have to use this time.
 See Maya Angelou said that we, we as human beings, at our best can only create opportunities, and I'm going to use this opportunity the way I want to use it.
 So what I want to say is everybody out there that's watching, everybody that's watching this world.
 This world is bullshit!
 And you shouldn't model your life—wait a second—you shouldn't model your life about what you think that we think is cool, and what we're wearing and what we're saying and everything.
 Go with yourself.
 Go with yourself."

 She ended her speech thanking her mother, her sister (Maude Maggart) and Andrew Slater (the song's producer).
 She said to the audience "It's just stupid that I'm in this world.
 But you're all very cool to me.
 So thank you very much."
 Immediately after ending her speech, host Chris Rock remarked: "Let's hear it for Fiona X!"
 The speech was initially greeted with applause and cheer from the audience.
 However, it received condemnation from most of the press media around the world, with some of them, such as The New Yorker and NYRock, deemed it to be "ungrateful" and "ridiculous".

-The incident became one of the controversial moments in the VMA history, and a career-defining moment for Apple.
+The incident became one of the controversial moments in VMA history, and a career-defining moment for Apple.
 However, she never apologized for the matter.
 In an interview with the Rolling Stone on January 22, 1998, Apple responded by saying: "I just had something on my mind and I just said it.
 And that's really the foreshadowing of my entire career and my entire life.
 When I have something to say, I'll say it."
 In an interview with New York magazine in June 2012, Apple remarked what happened after the incident: "When I walked backstage, I was proud of myself.
 And they gave me the silent treatment!
 They pretended I wasn't there!
 It was the moment I learned that they needed me more than I need them.
 It was one of the best things I've ever done."